Volunteer Committees

 This settings based council is comprised of members who represent a variety of settings within our ten committees housed in the Council on Practice Advancement.
 These ten committees include: Armed Forces, Rehabilitation Clinic, Health Care Administration, Occupational, Performing Arts, Physician Practice, Private and Emerging Practice, Public Safety, Community Outreach and Analytics and Outcomes.
 The mission of COPA is to represent the professional practice settings of athletic training by increasing awareness, demonstrating value and assisting in efforts to expand and advance the profession.

-Diversity, Equity, Inclusion and Accessibility (DEIA) Council
+Diversity, Equity, Inclusion and AccessIBILITY (DEIA) Council

 • Ethnic Diversity Advisory Committee: The mission of the Ethnic Diversity Advisory Committee (EDAC) is to serve in an advisory capacity to the Board of Directors of the NATA.
 Its aim is to identify and address issues relevant to the ethnically diverse populations to better serve the needs of our patients, as well as members of the profession.
 EDAC advocates sensitivity toward cultural diversity, development of cultural competence within the profession and promotion of athletic trainers as leaders in issues related to cultural competence and professional diversity within the health care professions.